Last Updated: May 29, 2024

 United States of America

-💰 Compare Dylan McDermott's Net Worth
+1. What Is Dylan McDermott's Net Worth And Salary?

 What is Dylan McDermott's Net Worth and Salary?

 Dylan McDermott is an American actor who has a net worth of $20 million.
-Dylan McDermott is a Golden Globe winner and Emmy nominee who has been active in film, television and theater.
+Dylan McDermott is a Golden Globe winner and Emmy nominee who has been active in film, television, and theater.

 Early Life

-Mark Anthony McDermott, better known as Dylan McDermott, was born on October 26, 1961 in Waterbury, Connecticut.
+Mark Anthony McDermott, better known as Dylan McDermott, was born on October 26, 1961, in Waterbury, Connecticut.
 His parents were teenagers when he was born.
-His mother Diane was only fifteen when he was born, and his father Richard was seventeen.
-By 1967, his parents had divorced, and McDermott and his mother lived with his maternal grandmother Avis Marino.
+His mother, Diane, was only fifteen when he was born, and his father, Richard, was seventeen.
+By 1967, his parents had divorced, and McDermott and his mother lived with his maternal grandmother, Avis Marino.

 Acting Career